Svastikkka/DS-AND-ALGO/course: prepare for the certified kubernetes administrators certification with live practice tests right in your browser - cka/killerShell/Mock Test 2.md

 1. There seems to be an issue with the kubelet on controlplane node `cka1024`, it's not running.
 2. Fix the kubelet and confirm that the node is available in Ready state.
-3. Create a Pod called success in default Namespace of image nginx:1-alpine.
+3. Create a Pod called `success` in default Namespace of image `nginx:1-alpine`.

 ```bash
 # Few things we do to troubleshoot